sjstretton/screwed/03-ProgressAndProblems.md

   pdf_document: default
   html_document: default
 ---
-# CHAPTER 2: PROGRESS AND PROBLEMS
+# CHAPTER 3: PROGRESS AND PROBLEMS

+# 3.1 The Scope and Audience of this Book

 This book is addressed to a wide readership: Economists, scientists, politicians, professionals, and the public alike.
 Everyone, in fact, who cares about two issues not usually understood to be intimately connected: Establishing a fair economy which rewards contributive merit in proportion to contribution (tempered by compassion for the elderly or disabled), and preventing catastrophic climate disruption.